gvwilson/thirdbit/src/fiction/santas/index.md

 and took the boxes that Finner passed to them with only a muttered, "Thanks."

+The next delivery was more warmly received.
+A bald man wearing a t-shirt and shorts said,
+"Thank you, Santa!
+See you next week!" as Finner passed him a box.

+"Ho ho ho," Finner replied weakly.
+The man's arms and jaw had mechanical joints, and his eyes were lightbulbs like the Elfabot's.
+Finner glanced sidelong at Shady Ann, but she had sunk into her parka, and the shadows under her eyes were even deeper and darker than when they left the subway station.

+They made half a dozen stops after that, and were met each time by someone cheerful and mechanical.
-Their reception was just as frosty at the next stop, where they dropped off some of the salvaged machinery as well as the beans.
+Their reception was frosty again at their final stop, where they dropped off the last of the salvaged machinery as well as beans.
+"Sphenometer's broken again,"
-"Well, if it ain't the subway santa," one person said while the other stacked the delivery on a child's sled and tied it down.
+one person said while the other stacked the delivery on a child's sled and tied it down.
-"Sphenometer's broken again."

 "I'll see what I can find,"
 the santa said.
-The person nodded curtly and turned without saying goodbye.
+The person who had spoken nodded curtly and turned without saying goodbye.

 "They don't seem very happy to see you,"
 Finner said once they were in motion again.